aaronbjork/aaronbjork/README.md

 👋 Hi, I’m @aaronbjork.
-I work on Azure IoT at Microsoft.
+I work at Microsoft.

 <!---
 aaronbjork/aaronbjork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.